 We make a point of educating our customers on how to care for the precious granite surfaces in their homes.
 The key to keeping your granite looking new is the proper cleaning, polishing and sealing of the stone.

-Granite is a very hard stone, much harder than granite, and usually does not etch.
+Granite is a very hard stone, much harder than marble, and usually does not etch.
 However, we are now starting to see that some granites that are used today can etch when acidic items are spilled on their surface.